ionTomorrow/WS1-API-AdminToolbox/README.md

 Let's focus on getting things done and not creating 10 ways to do the same thing.

-These updated functions should be capable of working under PowerShell Core
+These updated functions are intended to work with PowerShell Core.
+Please install that before you try to use the functions in these modules! https://github.com/PowerShell/PowerShell